We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Step one: Seek legal advice

+What if you approach a lawyer early?
+They can advise you about the best course of action and prevent you from making mistakes.
+This can save you a lot of time and money.
 The Family Court has amended processes to ease self-representation.
 The reality is still that self-represented parties have a statistically lower success rate.
 Preparation is key.
 Save yourself the worry and find a good lawyer.

 Step two: Fill out the application form